Abandoned Call

 The percentage of customers who stopped a business relationship with a company during a given period.

-A contact center that operates in a cloud-based software.
+A contact center that operates in a cloud-based infrastructure.
 This is an evolution of an on-site contact center.

 Cold Call